 Why Stud Finders Fail on Stucco

-Arizona stucco walls are built: drywall → metal wire lath → scratch coat → brown coat → finish coat.
+As a result, arizona stucco walls are built: drywall → metal wire lath → scratch coat → brown coat → finish coat.
 That wire lath is a continuous sheet of metal running across the entire wall.
 An electronic stud finder detects metal — so it beeps everywhere, or nowhere consistently.
 The "deep scan" mode doesn't help because the lath is between the sensor and the studs.

 Method 1: Strong Magnet (Fastest)